You are currently viewing How to Select Columns by Name in R?

 3.4.
 Get All that ends with

-Use ends_with() along with the select() to get all columns ends with a character string.
-The following example selects all columns that end with the e string.
+You can use a combination of ends_with()and select() to retrieve all columns that end with a specified character sequence.
+For example, the following query demonstrates selecting columns that end with the e string.

 # Select columns that ends with a string